CharanCodeCraft/Bug_hunting/Clientside injection(XSS)/readme.md

 * If u find a website laravel framework then u can check for RXSS
 * There is chance of XSS if debug mode is on in `/_ignition/execute-solution`
 * Payload - `/_ignition/scripts/--%3E%3Csvg%20onload=alert('cappriciosec.com')%3E`
+### Flow in the backend to protect the website from payload
+* WAF(Blacklist->regex)->server-side filtering->then reflect
+* In this sceniro go step wise bypassing every step and utilizing server-side filter for our advantage
+    - First find out the context and pass the full payload
+    - next find out the blacklisted elements and bypass the blacklist
+    - then if it is using regex to block like `on(regex)` and filtering `",>,<` this elements
+    - no can create a payload like `value="" type=image src=x on>error=aler>t(1)`